 IFRS 16 also requires lessees and lessors to make more extensive disclosures than under IAS 17.
 IFRS 16 is effective for annual periods beginning on or after 1 January 2019.
 Early application is permitted, but not before an entity applies IFRS 15.
 A lessee can choose to apply the standard using either a full retrospective or a modified retrospective approach.
 The standard's transition provisions permit certain reliefs.

-In 2017, the Group plans to assess the potential effect of IFRS 16 on its consolidated financial statements.
+In 2017, the Company assessed the potential effect of IFRS 16 on its Condensed Interim Consolidated financial statements, and was not impacted by these accounting changes.